TimOliver/TOActionSheet/README.md

 ![TOActionSheet](screenshot.jpg)

-'TOActionSheet` is an iOS UI control providing a modal prompt control, similar to `UIActionSheet`.
+`TOActionSheet` is an iOS UI control providing a modal prompt control, similar to `UIActionSheet`.
 Unlike `UIActionSheet`, it can be very heavily re-themed, and avoids the delegate model by using blocks for each button.

 ## Features